williamdaburke/twitter_sentiment_keras/README.md

 __Model creation__

-This next step involves creating a predictive model for a response variable, given a set of features.
+This final task involves creating a predictive model for a response variable, given a set of features.
 The task is to create a predictive model for the variable ‘properties.sentiment’ using the remaining features in the data set.

-If task one has been completed, then please create the model with all three data files (3000 rows in total).
-If not, any selection of rows from the three files is suitable.
+The data files attached should be used to create the model.

 What we would like to see from this task is your thoughts and decisions on training a model.
 This will include, but not limited to, considering aspects such as feature selection & creation, parameter tuning of the model and train / validation / test split.

 This task is a blank canvas to work with.
 The only caveat is that you must be able to explain the methods.
 A general, simple explanation is all that is required; no mathematical proofs or theorem recitals are necessary!